Roto-Rooter: Early years

-Selling of the company
+Company ownership

 In 1980, the Blanc family sold Roto-Rooter Corporation to Cincinnati-based Chemed Corporation.
 Chemed began purchasing independent Roto-Rooter franchises and operating them as company-owned service locations under the newly formed Roto-Rooter Services Company, whose corporate headquarters is in downtown Cincinnati.
 Chemed sold off some of its holdings in Roto-Rooter in both 1984 and 1985, bringing its ownership stake to just below 60%, but launched a bid in 1996 to reacquire the 42% of shares that it had sold off.

-In the 1980s, some Roto-Rooter franchises and company-owned locations began to offer around-the-clock service and general full-service plumbing repair for both residential and commercial customers.
-Roto-Rooter's plumbing services represent a major part of the company's business.
-The company has more than 600 service locations operating throughout North America that serve more than 90% of the US population in all fifty states, and more than 40% of the Canadian population.
-Roto-Rooter is the largest provider of plumbing repair and sewer and drain cleaning services in both countries.